Kernix13/markdown-cheatsheet/README.md

 **NOTE**: This does not work on Slack or here on GitHub.

 I'm adding on definitions because I saw it on a Markdown post but it doesn't work for me.
-PErhaps this only works in Discord as well:
+Perhaps this only works in Discord as well:

     Definition: term : definition